open-laser-tag/tagger/README.md

 When uploading to esp32, don't forget to press IO0 on it when it tries to connect to the esp32.
 ![Button IO0 on ESP32 board](https://raw.githubusercontent.com/wiki/open-laser-tag/tagger/nodemcu_esp32_buttonio0.jpg)

 When you want to keep track of which firmware is flashed on your tagger, you can add [update_git_hash.sh](https://github.com/open-laser-tag/tagger/blob/master/update_git_hash.sh) as git hook to your local git repository.
-Just add a file named `post-commit` to `.git/hooks/` and add the line `./update_git_hash.sh`.
+Just add a file named `post-commit` to `.git/hooks/` and add the line `./update_git_hash.sh` or run this script manually before flashing, when you are not using the makefile.

 ### Arduino IDE
 Prepare your IDE like described and then open